-Equitable distribution is the means by which New York State distributes marital property in a NY divorce.
+Equitable distribution is the means by which marital property is distributed in a New York state divorce.

 Marital property is defined as any property which is acquired by either party during the marriage, regardless of who holds title to the asset.